minoobeyzavi/Transpara/Druid/streamingData.md

 sudo nano conf-quickstart/tranquility/server.json
 ```

-Name of the dataset --> "datasources" and "dataSource"
+First value in "datasources" and "dataSource": Name of the dataset
-Name of the timestamp attribute --> "column" field of the "timestampSpec"
+"column" field of the "timestampSpec": Name of the timestamp attribute
-List of attributes with string values --> "dimensions" field of the "dimensionsSpec"
+"dimensions" field of the "dimensionsSpec": List of attributes with string values
-List of attributes with numeric values --> "metricsSpec"
+"metricsSpec": List of attributes with numeric values

 Example:
 ```